willfurnass/sheffield_hpc/stanage/software/apps/pytorch.rst

    # To request 8GB of CPU RAM for the session
    srun --mem=8G --pty bash

-   # OR To request 8GB CPU RAM and a GPU (NB Each NVIDIA A100 or H100 GPU in Stanage has 80GB of RAM)
+   # NB Each NVIDIA A100 (and H100) GPU in Stanage has 80GB of GPU RAM
-   srun --partition=gpu --qos=gpu --mem=8G --gres=gpu:1 --pty bash
+   srun --partition=gpu --qos=gpu --gres=gpu:1 --mem=82G --pty bash

 .. include:: /referenceinfo/imports/stanage/h100-gpu-opt-in-warning.rst

 Then PyTorch can be installed by the following ::

    # Load the conda module
-   module load Anaconda3/2022.10
+   module load Anaconda3/2022.05

    # (Only needed if we're using GPU) Load a cuDNN module
    # (which in this case implicitly loads CUDA 12.0.0)